 I've compiled a list of three protein bars that tick the boxes for nutrition, taste, and price.
 These aren't just disguised candy, they're healthy snacks that won't destroy your diet either.

 You can't talk about protein bars without bringing up Quest Bars.
-Fitness fanatics rave about these for having not only great nutritional value, but also fantastic taste.
-Each bar packs 20-21 grams of protein, 14-17 grams of fiber, and are very low carb and low sugar to boot.
+Fitness fanatics rave about these for having not only great nutritional value but also fantastic taste.
+Each bar packs 20-21 grams of protein and 14-17 grams of fiber, and are very low carb and low sugar to boot.
 Also, they're only 170-190 calories!

 OhYeah!
 ONE Bars

 OhYeah!
-ONE bars are my favorite, period.
-The taste is incredible, and the nutrients are on point too.
+ONE Bars are my favorite.
+The taste is incredible, and they're full of nutrients.
 Each bar only packs one gram of sugar, as the name suggests.
 The protein bars are made with similar ingredients to Quest Bars, but manage to have a much softer and in my opinion, more pleasing texture.
 They also don't have the artificial sweetener taste that I can detect sometimes in Quest Bars.